vitiral/artifact/README.md

 easily write and link their design docs both to each other and to source code, making it easy to track how complete their project is.
-Documents are revision controllable, can be rendered as a static [web page][2] and have a full suite of command line tools for searching, formatting and displaying them.
+Documents are revision controllable, can be rendered as a static web page and have a full suite of command line tools for searching, formatting and displaying them.

 The current release is targeted towards open source developers.
 Future releases